Yalda-Eftekhari/langgraph-ai-agent/README.md

 # Advisory Firms AI Agent

 A sophisticated AI agent built with LangGraph that can interact with a SQLite database to perform complex data operations based on natural language requests.
-This project demonstrates advanced AI development, database integration, and modern software engineering practices.

 ## 🚀 Features